How much guaranteed lifetime income do you have?

 Annuities are designed for long-term financial goals.
 Withdrawals are subject to income tax, and withdrawals before age 59 1/2 may be subject to a 10% early withdrawal federal tax penalty from the IRS.
 Earnings on annuities while in deferral grow tax deferred.

 There is often much confusion on how annuities work.
-Some individuals form their opinions based primarily on information they receive from someone who is not licensed, experienced, or trained in this field.
-For the record Insurance companies don't keep your money if you die early.
+Some individuals have formed their opinion based primarily on information they receive from someone who is not licensed, experienced, or trained in this field.
+Annuities can be designed to pay income for life, or life with a period of years guaranteed, and often life with refund to beneficiaries.
 I encourage everyone who considers annuities for some portion of their asset allocation to get the information from a licensed individual.

 Annuities aren't for everyone, but if you want the security of a stream of income you can't outlive, or you want to provide for your spouse or heirs, you may benefit from an annuity.